krishnan-ubuntu/chuckle-backend/README.md

 # chuckle-backend
-Backend of Chuckle an open source Twitter clone
+Backend of Chuckle an open source Twitter clone.